Coronavirus and Prostate Cancer: The Facts

 If I have prostate cancer, am I more likely to get or become seriously ill with COVID-19?

 There are two levels of higher risk: moderate-risk (vulnerable) and high-risk (extremely vulnerable).
 It’s important to know that certain prostate cancer treatments can affect the immune system’s ability to fight infection.
-To view the full list of currently known risk factors, please visit the NHS website.

 People classed as moderate-risk include those who: